JanMeow/2025_Spatial_ifc_Graph/README.md

 1. Find the connection
 2. Component Matching

-This is a continuation and publcation for the codes I used in the winning proposal for the Hackerthon 2025 "Find the Connection".
+This is a continuation and publication for the codes I used in the winning proposal for the Hackerthon 2025 "Find the Connection".
-Many things are still being developed but I am happy to hear your feedback and also learn from each other !
+Many new features are still being developed but I am happy to hear your feedback and also learn from each other !

 **Find the connection**